umairishaq/aws-container-devsecops-workshop/docs/04-testing.md

 git push -u origin development
 ```

-**View the Pull Request Feedback**
+**View the CodePipeline**

 Updating the Pull Request branch automatically triggers the pipeline again.
-You can view the feedback to see if the defects were remediated.
+This time go to the pipeline to view your code progress through the security testing.

-1. Go to the <a href="https://us-east-2.console.aws.amazon.com/codesuite/codecommit/repositories/container-devsecops-wksp-app/pull-requests?region=us-east-2&status=OPEN" target="_blank">CodeCommit console</a>
+1. Go to the <a href="https://us-east-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/container-devsecops-wksp-pipeline/view" target="_blank">CodePipeline console</a>
-2. Click on the latest Pull Request.
-3. Click the **Activity** tab to view the feedback.
+2. Scroll down as your code progresses through each stage.

 ## View Image

 The last stage of the pipeline builds the image, publishes it to AWS ECR, and then merges athe Pull Request.
 You'll see in the feedback that a message is posted regarding the outcome of this stage and you'll notice that the Pull Request has been merged.

-1. Go to the <a href="https://us-east-2.console.aws.amazon.com/codesuite/codecommit/repositories/container-devsecops-wksp-app/pull-requests?region=us-east-2&status=OPEN" target="_blank">CodeCommit console</a>
+1. Go to the <a href="https://us-east-2.console.aws.amazon.com/codesuite/codecommit/repositories/container-devsecops-wksp-app/pull-requests?region=us-east-2&status=Closed" target="_blank">CodeCommit console</a>
 2. Click on the latest Pull Request.
+You may need to change the filter to "Closed Pull Requests" since the last stage publishes the image, merges the code, and closes the PR.
 3. Click the **Activity** tab to view the feedback.
 4. Click the **AWS ECR repository** link.